oceanthunder/Zerobrine/README.md

 ## Features

-- Guards a player when told
+- Follows a player when told
 - Attacks mobs like zombies, skeletons, spiders, pillagers
 - Can attack a player when marked hostile via chat
 - Automatically eats food
 - Automatically equips the best armor and gear
 - Uses bow for long-range attacks
 - Goes to specified coordinates via chat command
-- Finds the nearest bed (attacking villagers if occupied ;) or places bed from inventory to sleep
+- Finds the nearest bed (attacking villagers if occupied ;) or places bed from inventory to sleep (auto breaking it after wake up)

 ---

 ## Chat Commands

-* `guard Zerobrine <playerName>` – Zerobrine will follow and protect the player
+* `follow Zerobrine <playerName>` – Zerobrine will follow the player
-* `attack <playerName>` – Marks the player as hostile, bot will attack
+* `attack <playerName>` – Marks the player as hostile, Zerobrine will attack
-* `stop` – Bot stops attacking or guarding
+* `stop` – Zerobine stops attacking
 * `stop <playerName>` – Removes that player from the hostile list
 * `come at <x> <y> <z>` – Zerobrine walks to the given coordinates
-* `sleep Zerobrine` - Zerobrine will sleep, finding the nearest bed or placing one from inventory
+* `sleep Zerobrine` - Zerobrine will sleep, finding the nearest bed or placing one from inventory (if placed, then after waking she breaks and again keeps it in the inventory).

 ---